Harold Ramirez Player Props: Rays vs. Phillies

 Harold Ramirez At The Plate

-- Ramirez is hitting .292 with 10 doubles, a triple, nine home runs and 14 walks.
+- Ramirez has 10 doubles, a triple, nine home runs and 14 walks while hitting .292.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.